-This non-profit family history website accumulates the results of our ongoing research into the Baruch Lousadas.
-Within the Sephardic diaspora, they were Iberian New Christians who became Sephardic Jews in the Atlantic world.
-The 1492 Spanish expulsion of Jews initiated the Sephardic diaspora; the Inquisitions fuelled it.
+This non-profit family history website accumulates our ongoing research into the Baruch Lousadas.
+They were part of the Sephardic diaspora, which was initiated by the 1492 Spanish expulsion of Jews, and fuelled by the Portuguese and Spanish Inquisitions.
 The 1492 exiles sought to avoid baptism, and half of them crossed into Portugal where they greatly outnumbered the local Jews.
 To their horror, essentially all Portuguese Jews - who as just noted were mostly of Spanish origin - were required to be baptised in 1497.
 Having little chance to leave until 1580, many of them found themselves trapped for generations in Portugal as New Christians.
-There is almost nothing we know of the Spanish origin of the Baruch Lousadas and their travel to Portugal in late 1492 or early 1493 but we know a little of their stay in northern Portugal from their encounter with the Coimbra Inquisition.
+In fact we know almost nothing of the Spanish origin of the Baruch Lousadas and their travel to Portugal in late 1492 or early 1493, but we know a little of their stay in northern Portugal because of their two encounters with the Coimbra Inquisition.
 Their departure from Portugal seems to have been in stages - some left and some stayed at each stage.
-Spain may have been an initial destination but if so was generally not the final one.
 Their dispersal pattern from Portugal was broadly analogous to that of similar families though not identical, for the times and routes chosen depended on each family's opportunities.
 Today the Judaism which propelled this story is barely evident and the family's Jewishness is much diluted.
 All known ancestors can be found in our genealogies, but whether their more recent stories are found on this website depends on whether or not relevant family contributors came forward which of course many did.
 For instance, reflecting the Australian origin of the builder of this website, we explore the early history of the Australian Lousadas, especially of Edward Charles Lousada and his link via Peak House to his ancestors.
 Relatives also came to Australia (their history linking with the Rum Rebellion and the formation of both South Australia and the ANZ Bank, and the Victorian gold rushes) and we depict the pioneering Australian Lousadas with these Barrow, Barrow Montefiore, Levi Montefiore and Mocatta relatives.